Eldin00/RPGHelperBot/README.md

 ## Immediate development goals:
+* Remove the prefix commands which have slash command equivalents.
-* Look into replacing serenity::framework with something like poise, to facilitate using slash commands instead of prefix commands.
+* Look into converting the game-specific slash commands to sub-commands of a game-specific command (i.e. instead of /add something like /cp2020 add)
 * Need to implement adding a character to the bot.
-* Need to implement updating a tracked character.
+* Need to implement editing a tracked character.